Northeast braces for snowstorm: schools shut, flights canceled

 Schools affected

 New York Mayor Bill de Blasio tweeted Wednesday night that his city would close its schools.
-About 1 million students attend the city's 1,800 public schools.
+About 1 million students attend the city's 1,800 public schools, making it the largest school district in the US.

 Boston Mayor Martin Walsh said the city's public school system would be shut Thursday, and he urged people to be "looking out for your elderly neighbors, disabled neighbors, neighbors who might not be able to help themselves."
 Boston has 125 public schools attended by about 56,000 students.